Kamex420/new-eridian-twitch-gamev2/docs/persistence.md

 Completion inserts one immutable `queue_notifications_v1` outbox row in the same transaction as the final rewards and counters.
 A separate lifecycle worker sends notifications; network requests never hold up the work scheduler.
 A conditional update claims a two-minute delivery lease.
 Retry attempts are bounded at five, with backoff and rate-limit delays; invalid credentials or permissions become terminal failures.
 An expired lease can be reclaimed after a process restart.

 Discord messages use an explicit user mention whitelist, disabling role and everyone mentions, with a stable nonce for retry deduplication.
 Remote send and database acknowledgement cannot be made atomic: a crash after acceptance may duplicate a notification outside Discord's deduplication window; it cannot duplicate game rewards.
 No interaction tokens are stored, and no completion DMs are sent.

+### Message detail snapshots

+`message_pages_v1` stores an opaque random ID, JSON display pages and a 24-hour expiry.
+It is additive and created with the other SQLAlchemy tables.
+Snapshots survive worker restarts and work across instances sharing the database.
+Expired rows are removed when another long response is rendered.
+Navigation reads only this table and never calls gameplay handlers.
+A stale button asks the player to run the command again; pages are snapshots, not live queue status.
+Private snapshot IDs are exposed only on the corresponding ephemeral response.
+Public snapshots contain only the already-public command text.